Mishuni/CNN_number_image/README.md

 AnnClass.py	- this class is a CNN

-cnn_test_model4.dat - this is the trained CNN from CNN_TEST_with_myimage.py
+cnn_test_model4.pth - this is the trained CNN from CNN_TEST_with_myimage.py

 CNN_TEST_with_myimage.py	- the process of training CNN with MNIST data plus my data

-cnn_test_model_r1.dat - this is the trained CNN from CNN_TEST_with_rotation_image.py
+cnn_test_model_r1.pth - this is the trained CNN from CNN_TEST_with_rotation_image.py

 CNN_TEST_with_rotation_image.py - 	the process of training CNN with rotated data

-number_data.dat - a set of data image number_label.dat - a set of target value
+number_data.txt - a set of data image

+number_label.txt - a set of target value

 # REFERENCES